Lakeland Medical Malpractice Attorney

 Hospitals also carry insurance to cover medical mistakes committed by the doctors, the nurses, and other staff not only for their direct liability but also for various legal theories of vicarious liability.

 Some of these legal theories may apply to your case while others may not.
-As an experienced medical malpractice attorney near Lakeland FL, our team can advise you whether these theories relate to your case.
+Our Florida medical malpractice attorneys can explain what theories may be helpful to your case.

 Nurses are also supposed to “supervise” the care of their patients (See Evenson v.
 Miami Medical Center, Inc., 128 So.
 2d 626 (Fla.
 3d DCA 1961)).
 This does not mean that the nurse’s “supervision” replaces the care of a doctor but it does mean that a nurse should provide contact that is “reasonable” under the circumstances.